Ryan Edmondson: Loans

 On 31 July 2020, Edmondson joined Scottish Premiership club Aberdeen on loan until January 2021.
 His debut came in their first match of the season as a 65th-minute substitute in a 1–0 defeat at home to Rangers.
 Manager Derek McInnes stated that "I thought when Edmondson came on that he gave us a bit more psychically and it annoyed their centre backs a bit more with his running power and his physical size".
 However soon afterwards he sustained an ankle injury in training, which was expected to prevent him from playing for a few months.
 However, he returned to the team earlier than expected, coming on as a substitute against Motherwell on 20 September.
 He scored his first goals for Aberdeen when he scored twice in a 4–2 win over Hamilton Academical on 20 October.
 He found game time hard to come by as he had originally been signed as a replacement for Sam Cosgrove, who was expected to leave but ended up staying at Pittodrie, and Edmondson returned to Leeds United at the end of his loan in January 2021.

 On 14 January 2021, Edmondson joined League One club Northampton Town on loan until the end of the 2020–21 season.
 Manager Keith Curle had originally tried to sign him in the summer.
-He scored his first goal for the club on 6 March, in a 4–1 win over Portsmouth at Sixfields; he was awarded the goal by the dubious goals committee as it had been initially credited to teammate Sam Hoskins, whose lob was heading for the net before being bungled over the line by Edmondson.
+He scored his first goal for the club on 6 March, in a 4–1 win over Portsmouth at Sixfields; he was awarded the goal by the dubious goals committee as it had been initially credited to teammate Sam Hoskins, whose chip was heading for the net before being bungled over the line by Edmondson.
 He ended the loan spell with two goals from 21 appearances.
-However he was dropped by manager Jon Brady after coming into personal difficulties off the pitch.
+However he was dropped by manager Jon Brady after coming into personal difficulties.

 Edmondson joined League One club Fleetwood Town on 11 June 2021 on loan for the 2021–22 season.
 He struggled to establish himself at Highbury under both Simon Grayson and Stephen Crainey, and scored just two goals in 17 games before being recalled by Leeds United on 4 January 2022.
 Later that day, he was loaned out to League Two club Port Vale for the rest of the season.
 Manager Darrell Clarke said that "he fits the profile of the type player that we were looking for particularly with his presence, mobility and his touch".
 Edmondson scored his first goal for the "Valiants" on 1 February, his flicked header opening the scoring in a 1–1 draw with Forest Green Rovers at Vale Park.
-He was an unused substitute as Vale secured promotion to League One via the League Two play-offs with victory over Mansfield Town in the final at Wembley Stadium.
+He was an unused substitute as Vale secured promotion to League One via the 2022 League Two play-offs with victory over Mansfield Town in the final at Wembley Stadium.